Kajal-ghadage2000/Kajal-ghadage2000/README.md

 - 👨‍💻 A passionate web developer.
 - 💬 Ask me about Android, Flutter, Data Structure, or Python.
-- 🌱 I like to take care of plants.

 <h3 align="left">Connect with me:</h3>
 <p align="left">